-At coarser scales, i.e., when the plots are > km apart, distance became relatively more important in explaining functional dissimilarity.
-A strong role of distance was also observed at global scale in marine environments (Haggerty & Dinsdale, 2017), where the authors hypothesised that the effect of distance on functional composition was due to historical evolutionary that select certain bacterial functions.
+At coarser scales, i.e., when the plots are >660 km apart, distance became relatively more important in explaining functional dissimilarity.
+A strong role of distance on bacterial communities was also observed at global scale in marine environments (Haggerty & Dinsdale, 2017), where the authors hypothesised that the effect of distance on the functional composition of marine bacterial communities was due to historical evolutionary constraints that select certain bacterial functions.
 This might also explain our finding, although the reasoning of Haggerty and Dinsdale (2017) concern free-living communities.

 Conclusions

-Our results demonstrate that i) in general, the importance of environmental exceeds that of both taxonomic and functional of soil bacteria; ii) taxonomic and functional biogeographic patterns are driven by different environmental , pH being the most important for taxonomic composition, while drive the N-related functional composition; and ) the importance of geographic scale-dependent, with taxonomic dissimilarity at short distances only, functional dissimilarity only when distances are > km.
-Overall, these findings that taxonomic and functional components of soil bacterial communities are not constrained mechanisms bacterial biogeography are scale-dependent.
+Our results demonstrate that i) in general, the importance of environmental dissimilarity exceeds that of geographic distance in explaining both taxonomic and functional dissimilarity of soil bacteria; ii) regarding environmental filtering, the role of abiotic (soil and climate) factors was more important than the role of biotic (plant community) factors; iii) taxonomic and functional biogeographic patterns are driven by different environmental variables, pH being the most important for taxonomic composition, while N/P availability as well as moisture and organic matter drive the N cycle-related functional composition; and iv) the importance of geographic distance is scale-dependent, with taxonomic dissimilarity being related to distance at short distances (< 330 km) only, and functional dissimilarity being related to distance only when distances are > 660 km.
+Overall, these findings indicate that (1) taxonomic and functional components of soil bacterial communities are not constrained similarly by environmental filtering and dispersal, and (2) interpretation of underlying mechanisms of bacterial biogeography are scale-dependent.

 Acknowledgements

 This work was supported by the State Key Program of the National Natural Foundation of China (41430749) and the National Key Research and Development Program of China (2017YFC0504801), and by the French Research Institute for Agriculture, Food and Environment (INRAE, ECODIV Department).
+Part of the qPCR assays were performed on the platform DTAMB of the Research Federation BioEEnViS.

 Conflict of interest